 Oulu is the capital of Northern Finland and a fast-growing city region in the Arctic Europe.
-Today, Oulu is the 5th largest city in Finland with over 200,000 inhabitants.
+Today, Oulu is the 5th largest city in Finland with around 212,000 inhabitants.

 Oulu is a city of education, trade and young people.
 One in three people have an academic degree.
 Already for centuries, the city has made its mark in international trade by exporting tar, paper, and technology solutions.